RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 (for keep-alive) is forced unset for Lens3-Mux.

 These are all practically standard headers.
-Note {"X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server"} are implicitly set by Apache HTTPD.
+Note {"X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server"} are implicitly set by Apache-HTTPD.

-## CASE1: Proxy by Apache
+## CASE1: Proxy by Apache-HTTPD

 Set up a configuration file with the needed authentication, and (re)start the service.